voitaraujo/dotfolder/README.md

 # DOTFILES

 ## Disclaimer
-The files inside the "/link" folder and the program inside "/linker" were tailored for my personal use, tested only on my systems(MacOS and whatever linux distro I'm using rn), feel free to copy some of these but I can't ensure they'll work on your system!!
+The files inside the "/link" folder and the program inside "/linker" were tailored for my personal use, tested only on my systems(MacOS and whatever linux distro I'm using currently), feel free to copy some of these but I can't ensure they'll work on your system!!

 ## Setup